 Personally, I do a lot of thinking about life and death.
 I also do a lot of really, really, drunk girls.
 Sometimes I think I feel guilty about this, but then I realize my guilt is actually the fear of going to hell that the priests at my Sunday school forced upon me (fyi, that's the only thing anyone of them ever forced upon me.
 Except for their penises).

 Despite my catholic roots, somewhere in the back of my mind I've been counting on hell being an old wives tale, like "if you sit too close to the TV you'll go blind" or "if you sit too close to the TV you'll go to hell."
 I guess the problem with that thinking is if there's no hell there's no heaven, so it's kind of a double edged sword.
-Nobody wants to just sit in the dirt when they die, except for little kids I guess they like dirt.
+Nobody wants to just sit in the dirt when they die, except for little kids I guess

 If you're a fuck up you're definitely better off if hell doesn't exist.
 Luckily, even if it's real they probably draw a bigger crowd than U2 and sell out like three months in advance.
 Then you'll get sent to the good spot anyway, like an airline putting you in first class after they over-book coach.
 Some people might think that's blasphemous, but what's anybodies idea of heaven and hell based on anyway?
 All Dogs go to Heaven, Little Nicky?
 The fact is, none of us has any idea what that whole thing is about; all we can really do is be good enough to make not going to hell a possibility.

 Personally, I consider myself a contender for going to the good place.
 I've never killed or raped anybody, and I'm not gay, so I've managed to steer clear of the big three.
 I guess stealing is a no-no, but since I do it pretty regularly I'll discount it.
 You probably get one throw away anyway, like dropping your lowest test score in psych class.